dragonflydb/documentation/docs/getting-started/kubernetes-operator.md

 ### Pass custom Dragonfly arguments

 To pass custom arguments to Dragonfly, edit the `spec.args` field in the Dragonfly instance.
-For example, to configure Dragonfly to a password, run:
+For example, to configure Dragonfly to require a password run:

 ```sh
 kubectl patch dragonfly dragonfly-sample --type merge -p '{"spec":{"args":["--requirepass=supersecret"]}}'